lachlanstephen/push_swap_42/README.md

 # e.g. ./push_swap 1 6 2 4 3
 ```

-> [!WARNING]
-> The list of integers given must be an unsorted list of unique integers.
+_Note_: The list of integers given must be an unsorted list of unique integers.

-### Checking results

 > [!TIP]
 > Use the included checker programs (provided by 42) to make sure the integers are correctly sorted.

+### Checking results

-To check the output is valid:
+To check the integer list is successfully sorted:

 ```bash
 ./push_swap <int_list> | ./checker_programs/<checker_OS> <int_list>
 ```

+_Note_: &lt;checker_OS&gt; must be changed with the version that works for your OS

 > [!IMPORTANT]
 > To check how many moves it takes to sort, pipe the command `wc -l`, as we print one line per instruction